 Government is "guaranteeing their medical services, and I think that's not accurate.
 We cannot do that granted our lack of resources."

 Treasury Secretary Tim Geithner has said without an increase in the $14.3 trillion debt limit by Aug.
 2, the government will default.
+However, Geithner says he is confident politicians from both sides of the aisle can agree on a spending plan.

 "I'm confident two things are going to happen this summer," Geithner says, according to the Associated Press.